Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \subsubsection{\textbf{Techniques for maintaining intervals on dynamic graphs}}

-A few tree-cover-based approaches also address index maintenance as the graph is updated.
+A few tree-cover-based approaches \cite{10.1145/67544.66950,Yildirim2013DAGGERAS} also address index maintenance as the graph is updated.
 Due to their reliance on a DAG, tree-cover-based approaches need to maintain two kinds of reachability information: reachability within SCCs and reachability within DAGs.
-Maintaining SCCs over dynamic graphs is expensive, as edge insertions or deletions might lead to merging or splitting SCCs, requiring recomputing SCCs in the worst case.
-For maintaining the second kind of reachability information, a few optimization techniques have been adopted in existing solutions, discussed below.
+Maintaining SCCs over dynamic graphs is expensive, as edge insertions or deletions might lead to merging or splitting SCCs.
+For maintaining the second kind of reachability information, a few optimization techniques have been proposed.

 \textit{\textbf{Non-contiguous postorder numbers}}.
 In the original tree cover index, the postorder numbers computed for each vertex do not need to be contiguous.
 The intervals in Fig. \ref{fig:interval-labeling-of-the-spanning-tree} are computed based on the contiguous postorder numbers $(0,1,2,3,4,5,6,7,8,9,10)$.
 If the contiguous sequence is replaced with the following non-contiguous sequence $(0,5,10,15,20,25,30,35,40,45,50)$, the corresponding intervals are still correct (Fig. \ref{fig:non-contiguous_postorder}(a)).
 The benefit of using a non-contiguous sequence is that the gaps between the non-contiguous postorder numbers can be used to deal with tree-edge insertions.
 In Fig. \ref{fig:non-contiguous_postorder}, where tree-edge $(L, E)$ is inserted into the tree in Fig. \ref{fig:non-contiguous_postorder}(a), the gap between the postorder numbers of $K$ and $C$ can be leveraged to get the postorder number of $E$ ($6$ in this example), based on which the interval $[6,6]$ of $E$ can be computed.
 The intervals for the other vertices remain unchanged.
 If there is no gap between non-contiguous postorder numbers, then recomputing the postorder numbers is necessary.
 Determining a reasonable gap between non-contiguous postorder numbers for real-world applications has not been studied.